prabhubhojan05/End-To-End-Kidney-Disease-Classification-CNN/README.md

 # Kidney Disease Classification Project
-End-to-End Kidney Disease Classification System using Advanced ML Algorithms An all-encompassing project utilizing CNN methodology and the pre-trained Keras VGG16 model to accurately classify kidney images.
-Incorporated modular coding, MLflow, DVC, with seamless deployment on AWS using a robust CI/CD pipeline
+End-to-End Kidney Disease Classification System using Advanced ML Algorithms.

-This project employs a Convolutional Neural Network (CNN) to accurately classify kidney diseases.
+This project employs a Convolutional Neural Network (CNN) and the pre-trained Keras VGG16 model to accurately classify kidney diseases.Incorporated modular coding, MLflow, DVC, with seamless deployment on AWS using a robust CI/CD pipeline.
 By leveraging advanced image recognition techniques, it helps identify specific abnormalities or tumors within the kidneys, aiding in early detection and timely medical intervention.
-With seamless deployment on Amazon Web Services (AWS), this solution provides a scalable and accessible tool for healthcare professionals and researchers seeking efficient and reliable kidney disease diagnosis and monitoring.
+This solution provides a scalable and accessible tool for healthcare professionals and researchers seeking efficient and reliable kidney disease diagnosis and monitoring.
 ## Workflows

 1. Update config.yaml